 At least 15 feet away from gas-burning appliances, like fireplaces or stoves.
 (These items already put off trace amounts of CO and could cause a false alarm.)

 If you are only getting one carbon monoxide alarm, make sure it’s near a sleeping area and loud enough to wake everyone in the house.

-When installing a CO alarm, make sure you:
+When installing a carbon monoxide detector, make sure you:

 Keep the alarm out of reach of children or pets.

 Avoid placing next to or over a fireplace or stove.

 Install them away from the kitchen, bathroom, sunny spots, or open windows since humidity could interfere with the sensors.